-The CITF is chaired and staffed by the Office of the Governor, Coastal Activities (GOCA).
-Under leadership of the Executive Assistant to the Governor for Coastal Activities, GOCA serves as the staff and managers of the CITF, advisory groups, and sector committees in coordination with advisory and committee chairs.
+The Task Force is chaired and staffed by the Office of the Governor, Coastal Activities (GOCA).
+Under leadership of the Governor's Executive Assistant for Coastal Activities, GOCA serves as the staff and managers of the Task Force, advisory groups, and sector committees in coordination with advisory and committee chairs.
 As staff of this effort, GOCA also works alongside all members, state agencies, outside stakeholders, and the public to increase engagement in the process, expand partnerships, and coordinate among all entities.
-As Louisiana's Innovation and Collaboration Hub, the Water Institute of the Gulf (TWI) assisted GOCA as it led the planning process for and development of the Climate Action Plan.
-This Planning Team, comprised of GOCA and TWI, ensured the CITF remained on track to complete the deliverables within the timelines.
+As Louisiana's Innovation and Collaboration Hub, the Water Institute of the Gulf (the Water Institute) assisted GOCA as it led the planning process for and development of the Climate Action Plan.
+This Planning Team, comprised of GOCA and the Water Institute, ensured the Task Force remained on track to complete the deliverables within the timelines.